-Assignments and Exams
+Homework and Exams

-- I will post 8-12 homework assignments on eLearning and Connect.
+I will post at least 10 homework assignments on eLearning and Connect.
+(In some weeks there will be more than on homework assignment.)
 Homework will not be accepted after the due date.
-One homework grade can be dropped. - An Excel project will be assigned during the semester.
-Details will be provided through eLearning. - Exams may include multiple choice questions, fill-in-the-blank questions, short answer questions, and mostly problems.
-Exam questions will include information that is - o covered in the text, but not in lectures - o covered in lectures, but not in the text - o covered in both the text and lectures. - No make-up exams will be given.
-If you miss an exam, the weight will be added to the final exam weight.
-You may elect to drop your lowest exam grade and add that weight to the final exam weight, but you must notify me via eLearning before the final exam. - The Final Exam is a uniform, comprehensive, departmental exam that is given to all FIN 3320 students.
-Entry to the exam room requires a Comet Card, driver's license, or passport.
+One homework grade can be dropped.

+An Excel project will be assigned during the semester.
+Details will be provided through eLearning.

+Exams may include multiple choice questions, fill-in-the-blank questions, short answer questions, and mostly problems.
+Exam questions will include information that is

+- 1. covered in the text, but not in lectures, - 2. covered in lectures, but not in the text, - 3. covered in both the text and lectures.

+No make-up exams will be given.
+If you miss an exam, the weight will be added to the third exam's weight.